nemediano/nemediano.github.io/resume.md

 During the summer of 2015 I did a _second_ internship at [Nvidia](https://www.nvidia.com/){:target="_blank" rel="noreferrer noopener"}, and again in the graphics driver.
 However, this time I was at the OpenGL driver team.
-Where I did work to expose some OpenGL extensions in the driver and to fix some bugs in the OpenGL debug extension.
+I did work to expose some OpenGL extensions in the driver and to fix some bugs in OpenGL's debug extension.

 ## Experience in the academy